oshaughnessy/sierramountainll/_pages/volunteers.md

 {% endcapture %}
 <div class="notice--info">{{ regular-volunteers | markdownify }}</div>

-For us, this primarily includes coaches and team parents.
+For us, this includes coaches and assistant coaches -- anybody who will regularly help at practices or be on the field during games.

 {: .notice--warning }
-A Live Scan for another organization cannot be used by SMLL.
+A Live Scan for another organization cannot be used by MY Club.